 ENERGY STAR is a voluntary EPA-backed certification known by consumers as a symbol of energy efficiency.
 EPA's program provides resources, such as the Dairy Sector Energy Guide and Processing Focus, to help dairy companies improve the energy efficiency and sustainability of their processing facilities, and ultimately earn the ENERGY STAR certification.
 Read more.

-For more information, contact Danielle Quist, IDFA senior director, regulatory affairs and counsel, at firstname.lastname@example.org.
+For more information, contact Danielle Quist, IDFA vice president, regulatory affairs and counsel, at firstname.lastname@example.org.